albertoosg/Practica-IA/README.md

 branch.
 It has counters for the total number of customers who come to the branch, the money lent by the bank, and the money invested by the customers.

+Config
+The config class defines the basic configuration parameters for the simulation, including the name of the bank, the number of simulation time steps, branch data (such as number of counters and interest rates for loans and investments), as well as possible ranges for the number of customers and their starting salaries.

+Fuzzy_risk
+The Fuzzy-risk class implements a fuzzy logic system with the skfuzzy library to calculate the risk associated with financial transactions based on the customer's age, balance and requested amount, using fuzzy sets and a set of rules that determine whether the risk is low, medium or high.

+Steps_simulation
+The Steps-simulation class contains the main logic for running the simulation in time steps using simpy, managing the operations performed by customers in each step, the concurrent execution of these operations and the generation of summaries at the end of the simulation, both at the level of each branch and of the entire bank.

 3. Technical Aspects

 The code simulates the activity of a multi-branch bank using the simpy library for event simulation.
-It is structured in four main files: main.py, which organizes the simulation;
-branch-client.py, which defines the clients and their operations; branch-bank.py, which handles branch assignment and summary generation; and branch.py, which stores the data for each branch.
+It is structured in seven main files: main.py, which organizes the simulation; branch-client.py, which defines the clients and their operations; branch-bank.py, which handles branch assignment and summary generation; branch.py, which stores the data for each branch; config.py, which defines the number of simulation time steps, branch data and the ranges for the number of customers and their starting salaries; fuzzy-risk.py, which calculates the risk associated with financial transactions based on the customer's age, balance and requested amount; and steps-simulation.py, which manages everything about the different steps of the simulation.

 From the design point of view, the code seeks to follow very good encapsulation practices, trying to organize the functionality in specific classes such as Client, Bank and Bank-Branch.
 In practice, static typing is used, which improves code clarity, and an efficient structure is used to store transactions (self.history in the Bank class).
 In addition, the use of the simpy library allows modeling attention queues and waiting times in a realistic way.

 Performing a more technical analysis of each file, it can be observed that:
 - main.py: Presents a well-structured flow, since it configures branches, requests simulation parameters to the user, executes the process and generates a summary.
 - branch-client.py: In this class, clients execute banking operations randomly, waiting for their turn in the assigned branch.
-- branch-bank.py: This class manages branch randomization and generates a CSV report.
+- branch-bank.py: This class manages branch randomization and generates eight CSV reports.
+- config.py: The data structure used to define the branches allows easy parameterization of key characteristics such as the number of counters and interest rates, facilitating the scalability of the simulation to more branches or customized conditions.
+- fuzzy-risk.py: The use of a fuzzy control system to calculate financial risk adds a more realistic and flexible approach than rigid rules, allowing complex situations to be evaluated based on continuous variables such as age, balance and amount.
+- steps-simulation.py: The integration of simpy.events.AllOf to synchronize multiple concurrent client operations at each step accurately simulates the parallel execution of processes within a realistic banking environment.

+4. AI Employed

+The fuzzy risk algorithm implemented in the fuzzy-risk.py file uses fuzzy logic to evaluate the risk associated with a financial transaction (such as an investment or loan request) as a function of three input variables: the customer's age, his available balance and the amount involved in the transaction.
+This approach allows uncertainty and subjectivity to be handled more realistically than deterministic techniques.
+First, we define the fuzzy linguistic variables: age, balance and quantity, each divided into fuzzy subsets, for example “very young”, “medium”, “high”, by means of triangular membership functions using skfuzzy.
+These functions allow representing gradualness, so that a person can be “young” and “adult” at the same time, with different degrees of membership.
+The output variable, risk, is also defined as fuzzy and has three categories: low, medium and high, representing the calculated risk level.
+Then, 24 fuzzy rules (of the if-then type) are created that combine the inputs to determine the output value.
+For example: if the age is very young, the balance is very low and the amount is very small, then the risk is high.
+These rules mimic human decisions in financial evaluation.
+The inference engine combines the rules triggered by the input values using the skfuzzy control system, which generates a risk surface.
+For a specific set of inputs (age, balance, amount), the function is used to generate a risk surface.
+For a specific set of inputs (age, balance, amount), the evaluate-risk() function normalizes the values, inputs them to the simulation system (ControlSystemSimulation), and executes the computation.
+The result is a numerical value between 0 and 100 representing the evaluated risk.
+This value can be interpreted or used to make automatic decisions on whether or not to approve an operation.

-4. Execution Analysis Explanation
+5. Execution Analysis Explanation

 By executing the project code, the program asks the user how many customers the user wants to generate to enter and operate in a branch.
 In addition, the program asks the user